 Second, Optimize Your Listings with Ratings and Reviews

 One of the main reasons some businesses show up higher in the free listings is because they have more positive ratings and reviews.

 It’s OK to ask your past and present clients to review you in there.
 They are often happy to help.
 You can’t edit their reviews so it’s all legit.

 There are other ways to optimize your listings, such as using good keywords in your business description, and adding images.
 Feel free to leave questions in the comments box below.

 What If I Get a Bad Review?

 Some people ask whether to worry about getting bad reviews in these directories where anyone can leave a review.
-If you’re spending time worrying about that, you might need to worry more about giving better service in the first place.
+Focus on providing great service.
+You’ll be fine if that’s your focus.